 - CONTAINER COVER: a cover for your container can be almost anything.
 Set a plate on top, use a mason jar lid, cut up a floursack towel and secure with a rubber band.Whatever you choose, just make sure it is NOT airtight.
 Your starter needs to breathe and the gasses that form need a way to escape the container.
 So make sure your cover is loose or breathable.

 Before we can add our starter to our bread recipe and create a dough, the starter has to be established.
 This means that it has had enough time to ferment into a strong culture.
 There are a couple of important guidelines to remember:

 - Make sure that whatever flour and water you choose to use on day one, you’re still using for every feed until your starter is established.
 Once established, it can handle a change in flour choice if you switch things up a bit, but only once it’s established.

 - Try to feed at the same time every day so bacterias have the same amount of time for growth after each feed.
-If you forget or feed a couple of hours early or late, it’s ok!
+If you forget to feed, or feed a couple of hours early or late, it’s ok!
 Just keep going and try to stay as close to the 24 hour mark each time.

 - DAY ONE: mix together equal parts flour and water in your container.
-You don’t need a ton, we are using 50 grams of flour with 50 grams of water.
+You don’t need a ton.
+We are using 50 grams of flour with 50 grams of water.
 Then leave it alone for 24 hours.
 That’s it!
 You’ve begun!